TLowest/active-directory-iam/README.md

 > **Networking Issue Resolution:** if you encounter an issue where the Windows 10 VM still uses the NAT adapter's DNS server instead of the internal DNS, adjust interface metrics using PowerShell:
 > ```Powershell
-> Set-NetIPInterface -InterfaceAlias "<InterfaceAlias-Internal-Adapter>" -InterfaceMetric 10 # Set a lower metric for the internal adapter
+> # Set a lower metric for the internal adapter
-> Set-NetIPInterface -InterfaceAlias "<InterfaceAlias-NAT-Adapter>" -InterfaceMetric 50 # Set a higher metric for the NAT adapter
+> Set-NetIPInterface -InterfaceAlias "<InterfaceAlias-Internal-Adapter>" -InterfaceMetric 10
+> # Set a higher metric for the NAT adapter
+> Set-NetIPInterface -InterfaceAlias "<InterfaceAlias-NAT-Adapter>" -InterfaceMetric 50
 > ```
 > Feel free to check the interface names using `Get-NetIPInterface`.
 >